 It is available, chopped and ready to use, from most leading supermarkets.

-Cavolo nero is an extremely versatile vegetable, and can be used in a number of different ways.
-It is great in hearty meals like soups, but is also great in lighter dishes such as salads.
+Cavolo nero is an extremely versatile vegetable with a marvellous rich, intense and slightly sweet flavour, which means it can be used in a number of different ways.
+It is great in hearty meals like minestrone soup, but is also delicious in lighter dishes such as salads.

 Cavolo nero also makes a fantastic accompaniment, complementing a number of meat and fish dishes – and not just Italian ones!